Skip to content

 Chapinx: Guatemalan, Queer, and In Between

-March 29, 2022Andrew Bentley Trans and Queer One comment
+March 29, 2022Andrew Bentley Central Americans, Research In Brief, Rethinking Queer and Trans Latinx Series, Special Series One comment

 The term “Chapinx,” as a gender-inclusive variation of “Chapina” and “Chapín,” indicates Guatemalan origin, advocates for gender, ethnic, and sexual